rust-lang/rust/src/doc/rustc/src/platform-support/wasm32-unknown-unknown.md

 When this target was added to the compiler, platform-specific documentation here was not maintained at that time.
 This means that the list below is not exhaustive, and there are more interested parties in this target.
-That being said, when this document was last updated, those interested in maintaining this target are:
+That being said, those interested in maintaining this target are:

 - Alex Crichton, https://github.com/alexcrichton